j6rojas/AltairBot/README.md

 ## How It Works

 The bot fetches Science Bowl questions from the [SciBowlDB API](https://scibowldb.com/about).
 It randomly selects questions based on category (excluding certain categories, like "COMPUTER SCIENCE") and handles parsing of both multiple-choice and short answer formats.
 When a question is posted, a timer is set using an asynchronous countdown which updates via an embedded message on Discord.
 Points are tracked per team and additional mechanics such as streak tracking are also implemented.

+## Flaws and Limitations

+- The bot's answer validation is rudimentary; it only checks if at least one word in your answer matches the correct answer.
+- For math questions, the method to determine the correct answer is particularly flawed.
+- The Discord bot isn't hosted on a server, so it must always be run on my personal laptop to keep it online.
+- Currently, the bot only pulls questions from the API database.
+There's potential for expansion (e.g., integrating a MongoDB database), but PDF parsing remains challenging.

 ## Installation